 All this creates a fertile ground for the rapid growth of IoT start-ups.
 Those start-ups develop and deploy solutions for each manufacturing level.
 Starting from the lowest one they offer solutions and communication systems maintaining the interaction between individual components.
 For the middle one, there is smart factory equipment with integrated sensors enabling real-time production process monitoring.
 And for the highest level, there are cloud solutions that process incoming data using deep analytics and, in fact, manage the enterprise in real-time.

 Searching for a supplier for your industry 4.0 needs?
 Visit SourceMe to search, compare and find industrial components.
-If we don’t have what you’re looking for, simple contact us and we’ll help you find it.
+If we don’t have what you’re looking for, simply contact us and we’ll help you find it.